umbraco/UmbracoDocs/Fundamentals/Design/Templates/named-sections.md

 ## Render a Name Section

 Renders a named area of a child template, by inserting a `@RenderSection(name)` placeholder.
-This renders an area of a child template which is wrapped in a corresponding `@section [name]` definition.
+This renders an area of a child template that is wrapped in a corresponding `@section [name]` definition.

 For example, you can define the following section within a Master template like: